 In some cases, you may be able to claim the cost of a buyers agency as a tax deduction if you’re buying an investment property.

 It’s essential you speak to your accountant about tax-related matters though.

 Most people source a buyers agency through their friends, family and work colleagues.

 Like seeking help from any financial professional, finding someone you can trust is key.

 Find out if anyone you know has ever used a buyers agent in the area you’re looking to buy.

-Your mortgage broker may also have a buyers agency they can put you in touch with such as Cohen Handler, a team of experienced advocates that cover Melbourne, Brisbane and large parts of Sydney.
+Your mortgage broker may also have a buyers agency they can put you in touch with such as Providence Property, a team of property insights experts and buyers’ agents located in Sydney, Melbourne, Perth and Brisbane.